I AM A BEGINNER AND/OR OUT OF SHAPE - IS F5 FOR ME?

 DO YOU OFFER DROP-INS?

-We are currently offering drop-ins for two classes on the schedule: Beginner Muay Thai and Kettlebell Bootcamp.
+We are currently offering drop-ins for two classes on the schedule: Muay Thai and Kettlebell 101.
 These classes are offered most weekends at specific times.
 Please check the schedule.
-Beginner Classes are appropriate for ALL levels and a good way to check out F5 services.
-Beginner Classes are also perfect for members to invite their friends.
+101 Classes are appropriate for ALL levels and a good way to check out F5 services.
+101 Classes are also perfect for members to invite their friends.

 Why don’t we offer drop-ins for all classes?